Parent's Guide to Dental Health From Pregnancy to Young Adulthood.

 - Intervening when needed.
 If your child experiences intense pain or something seems amiss or askew, reach out to your child's team for help.

-Straightening teeth takes time, and it's not unusual for kids to spend several months in aligners or several years in braces.
+Straightening teeth takes time, and it's not unusual for kids to spend several months in teeth aligners or several years in braces.
 The more you can enforce compliance with the treatment plan, the shorter the treatment timeline will be.

 Reinforce good habits.